Table of Contents

 Two and a half hours west from Greenville, you can find some fantastic views, have a blast on the beach, explore some local history and go fishing from a famous pier – what else could you want?

-Things to do in Outer Banks
+Things to do in Outer Banks in July

 - Visit Fort Raleigh National Historic Site, part of the National Underground Railroad Network to Freedom for enslaved people.